MitkoDG/mySoftUniJorney/README.md

 # mySoftUniJorney
-This repository is about all my code I have written during my Basic course
+This repository is about all my code I have written during my course